Tear stains are a common concern we receive from bulldog and French bulldog owners, especially when their bulldog has a light-colored coat.

-Yeasty bully (Malassezia) stains and discharge are usually dark brownish and might have an odor.
+Yeasty bully (Malassezia) stains and discharge typically exhibit a dark brownish color and may have an associated odor.

-Bully Malassezia can be diagnosed by culture or cytology taken from your bully’s skin, skin fold, and ear canal via a swab or skin impression.
+Diagnosis of Bully Malassezia can be established through culture or cytology, obtained from your bulldog’s skin, skin fold, and ear canal using a swab or skin impression.

 YEASTY BULLDOG TOPICAL V4B PREVENTION & TREATMENT:

 Dr. Kraemer’s provides a wide range of topical v4b bully anti-yeast products: